 In 1955 a point on the Zambezi River known as “kariwa” (a trap) became a hive of activity with the construction of the Kariba dam wall.
 The wall was sealed at the end of 1958 despite the biggest flood in 1000 years delaying efforts, and repeated warnings by the local tribe that the River God, Nyaminyami had an unsettled score.

 World media attention focused on the new township at Kariba in the early 1960’s during Operation Noah when Rupert Fothergill and his team undertook the world’s biggest animal rescue attempt.
 An epic drama unfolded as wildlife was saved from the rising waters of the new Lake and largely relocated to Matusadona National Park and the surrounds of Lake Kariba became a fascinating turmoil of ecological change – parts of which now teem with an abundance of flora and fauna in a striking and diverse terrain.

 A guide book has described Kariba town as an “unconsolidated two level jumble” – topographically it’s very hilly, similar to parts of Matusadona and Kaburi and it doesn’t have a distinguishable centre – don’t expect to see a lot if you arrive without a plan or decide to give our offices a miss on the Kariba Heights!

-The town is the ideal launching point into Chizarira, Matusadona, Lake Kariba, Mana Pools and the remote wilderness areas in the north and west of Zimbabwe.
+The town is the ideal launching point into Chizarira, Matusadona, Lake Kariba, Mana Pools and the remote wilderness areas in the north and west of the country.
 The middle and lower Zambezi Valley is rich in wildlife, and with its harsh terrain and climate promises first class adventures and safaris.
 Many of the best attractions are remote and un-commercialised – whether you have a healthy spirit of adventure or a desire for intense “relax-mode” – you ought to look at the Zambezi Valley for: